Investment Summary for Broadway Play

 The summary below highlights the various aspects involved in bringing a show to Broadway: the play’s synopsis, the Broadway creative team, and the play’s producers.
 Next, you’re introduced to why invest in a Broadway show with its benefits.
-And finally, the anticipated Broadway show budget for Exit Strategy, its potential return, and how to participate in this exciting venture.
+And finally, the estimated Broadway show budget for A Brief Crack of Light, (previous title Exit Strategy), its potential return, and how to participate in this exciting venture.

-Exit Strategy is the story of two elderly residents of a down-at-the-heels old rooming house about to be demolished.
+A Brief Crack of Light is the story of two elderly residents of a down-at-the-heels old rooming house about to be demolished.
 They live day-to-day on social security and faded dreams.
-Then a mysterious stranger appears and offers them the adventure of their lives if they can only muster the courage.
-Exit Strategy is a play about bravery, second chances, and hope.
+Then a mysterious stranger enters and gives them the opportunity to be more than they thought they could be.
+Can they be brave and a bit larcenous?

-These messages resonated with the audiences of the previous Exit Strategy productions.
-The play ran in Minneapolis in 2008 and at the Los Angeles Falcon Theater in 2009, co-produced by Hollywood’s Garry Marshall.
+These messages resonated with the audiences of the previous A Brief Crack of Light productions.
+The play ran at the Mixed Blood Theatre in Minneapolis in 2008 and at the Los Angeles Garry Marshall Theatre (previously named Falcon Theatre) in 2009, co-produced by Hollywood’s Garry Marshall and Michael Laskin.
 Both productions drew rave reviews and full houses.
 A reviewer in Minneapolis said it was “roguish fun and a groundbreaking comedy.”
 Likewise, in Los Angeles, a reviewer called it “a real treat, a delightful story, an inspiring drama, highly enjoyable.”

 The Creative Team

-Bill Semans, co-author of Exit Strategy, has recruited an A team of celebrated Broadway Professionals.
+A Brief Crack of Light playwright Bill Semans has recruited an A team of Broadway professionals.

-♦Director – Sir Michael Lindsay-Hogg’s Broadway credits include: The Normal Heart, Agnes of God (2 years on Broadway and Best Actress Tony),and Whose Life is It Anyway, for which he received a Tony nomination.
-He recently received a British music video pioneer award – he directed the Beatles, the Rolling Stones, Who, and Simon and Garfunkel.
+♦Director – Sir Michael Lindsay-Hogg’s Broadway credits include: The Normal Heart, Agnes of God (2 years on Broadway and Best Actress Tony), and Whose Life is It Anyway, for which he received a Tony nomination.
+He recently received a British music video pioneer award—he directed the Beatles, the Rolling Stones, The Who, and Simon and Garfunkel.
+Lindsay-Hogg also provided 60 hours of Beatles’s footage for Peter Jackson’s documentary, The Beatles: Get Back.

-♦Our Preferred Casting Director – Pat McCorkle has cast over 50 Broadway shows, including Driving Miss Daisy, The Glass Menagerie, Amadeus, and Cat on a Hot Tin Roof.
+♦Casting Director – Pat McCorkle has cast over 50 Broadway shows, including Driving Miss Daisy, The Glass Menagerie, Amadeus, and Cat on a Hot Tin Roof.
 She also casts for TV and film and has 18 Artios casting nominations.
-Sh calls Exit Strategy “a caper play,” one with “huge audience potential.”
+McCorkle calls A Brief Crack of Light “a caper play,” one with “huge audience potential.”

 ♦Attorney – Jean Ward, 6-time entertainment lawyer of the year, New York City.
 She is one of New York’s best-known theatre lawyers, with over 20 years experience representing producers, authors, music publishers and other rights holders, theatre owners, creative personnel, and investors.